abreslav/async-proto/KEEP-COROUTINES.md

 ```

 Here, the compiler must be able to look at the arguments to `yield` and deduce that the result of `generate` is
-`Sequence<T>`.
+`Sequence<Int>`.
 This is the kind of analysis that's done for `return` expressions: the type checker collects all
 `return`'s in a lambda and finds a common return type for their expressions.
 The difference here is that `yield` is
 _just a function_, albeit a suspension point.
 So, we need to mark it somehow to tell the compiler to treat it specially.
 Note that there may be more than one such function in the same controller, for example: